thinkjs/en.thinkjs.org/3.0/middleware.md

 #### How do I know which middleware in the current environment to take effect?

-You can view the infomation using `DEBUG=koa:application node development.js` to start the application, in console message as bellow will be printed: `koa:application use ...`.
+You can view the information using `DEBUG=koa:application node development.js` to start the application, in console message as bellow will be printed: `koa:application use ...`.

 Note: if multiple workers are started then middleware info will be printed multiple times.

 #### How to pass data between Logic and Controller?

-Sometimes we want to configure some data in middleware and access it in the subseuent Logic, Controller middleware, this can be done use `ctx.state`, for detail refers to [passing data](/doc/3.0/controller.html#toc-247).
+Sometimes we want to configure some data in middleware and access it in the subsequent Logic, Controller middleware, this can be done use `ctx.state`, for detail refers to [passing data](/doc/3.0/controller.html#toc-247).

 #### How to set data in GET/POST?